Piotr Stańczak

-Piotr Stańczak (c.
-1966 – 7 February 2009) was a Polish geologist who was beheaded by Islamic terrorists in Pakistan in February 2009.
+Piotr Stańczak (23 July 1966 – 7 February 2009) was a Polish geologist.
+In February 2009, he was abducted and beheaded in Pakistan by Islamist terrorists, the Tariq Gidar Group.

 Abduction

 Stańczak was abducted in the city of Attock in September 2008 after gunmen shot dead his driver, translator and bodyguard with whom he was travelling in a car.
-His murderers said they murdered him because the Pakistani government failed to release Taliban prisoners.
+His murderers, the Tariq Gidar Group linked to the Pakistani Taliban, said they murdered him because the Pakistani government failed to release Taliban prisoners.
 Officials at the Polish Embassy in Islamabad saw the video of the murder and confirmed that the person who was murdered was Piotr Stańczak.

 Murder

 The taped murder was reminiscent of the beheading in 2002 of Daniel Pearl, at that time the last Westerner to be murdered on video in Pakistan.
 Stańczak was allegedly offered the opportunity to avoid death by converting to Islam.
 When Stańczak refused, he was forced to read statements before his murder.
 The video shows Stańczak asking the Polish government not to send troops to Afghanistan, which later leads to the masked men cutting off Stańczak's head.